praksa-personal/matt-deploy-test/README.md

 Run this test on all stations/clients before deployment

-.exe file for Tst stations is in /dist
+.exe in /dist GUI for Tst stations